celine-lz/wiki17/logs/pnp_log.md

 #### Meeting Outline

 #### Meeting Summary
-- Podcast: First episode is done and uploaded onto the podcast channel on slack (listen to it it's p good) Waiting for responses from interviewees so they can continue writing the second episode script
+- Podcast: First episode is done and uploaded onto the podcast channel on slack (listen to it it's p good).
+Waiting for responses from interviewees so they can continue writing the second episode script

-- Summer camp: Thinking of having it in September before school starts again (Labour day week) Might go to past to high schools and reaching out to science teachers to possibly pass out flyers, maybe email the TDSB.
-Reaching out to dry lab, wet lab members who can code to help out on the first day
+- Summer camp: Thinking of having it in September before school starts again (Labour day week).
+Might go to past to high schools and reaching out to science teachers to possibly pass out flyers, maybe email the TDSB.Reaching out to dry lab, wet lab members who can code to help out on the first day

 - Iconathon: Pushed back to end of July

-- General project: Might have one long documentary like video of all the interviews done and split up each video into individual                            interviews so people can learn more about a specifc interview.
+- General project: Entirely video based.
+Might have one long documentary like video of all the interviews done and split up each video into individual interviews so people can learn more about a specifc interview.
 Website would be an angled aerial view of a community of people who represent the interviewees (person beside uoft building a professor, family) with their corresponding video beside them
 Possible subjects: Politicans and legislators, members of religous communities, professors, parents, medical professionals, students, adovcacy groups

 #### TODO
 - Add to list of possible interview contacts, start recording second podcast episode